SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ![edit data points](/guides/users-guide/data-explorer-data-points-edit.PNG)

-For details on modifying the visualization in general, see [Changing data point visualization](#change-visualization).
-For details on customizing the properties of a particular data point, see [Customizing data point properties](#customize-data-points).
+For details on modifying the visualization in general, see [*Changing data point visualization*](#change-visualization).
+For details on customizing the properties of a particular data point, see [*Customizing data point properties*](#customize-data-points).

 ### <a name="change-visualization"></a>Changing data explorer visualization